jnjahncke/o-index/README.md

 * Tania Miramontes
 * Emily Pickup

-# The process behind creating the O-index
+# The process behind creating the O-index:

 ## STEP 1: Find all papers contributed to by an author of interest
 We start by placing an authors name into our application.
 This will then search said name on pubmed.
 The pubmed page for the author is then scraped for the PMIDs of each paper that they have contributed to.